Sandberg Game: Background

 Reserve players Richie Hebner, Thad Bosley, Henry Cotto, Ron Hassey and Dave Owen produced exciting moments.
 The bullpen depth of Rich Bordi, George Frazier, Warren Brusstar and Dickie Noles did their job in getting the game to Smith or Stoddard.

-At the top of the order, Dernier and Sandberg were exciting, aptly coined "the Daily Double" by Harry Caray.
-With strong defense – Dernier CF and Sandberg 2B, won the NL Gold Glove- solid pitching and clutch hitting, the Cubs were a well-balanced team.
+At the top of the order, Dernier and Sandberg were exciting; that season they would go on to total a combined 77 steals and 208 runs scored, along with Sandberg's 74 extra-base hits.
+With strong defense – Dernier CF and Sandberg 2B both won the NL Gold Glove – solid pitching and clutch hitting, the Cubs were a well-balanced team.
 Following the "Daily Double", Matthews, Durham, Cey, Moreland and Davis gave the Cubs an order with no gaps to pitch around.
-Sutcliffe anchored a strong top-to-bottom rotation, and Smith was one of the top closers in the game.
+Sutcliffe anchored a deep starting rotation, and Smith was one of the top closers in the game.

 The Cubs opened up the 1984 season going 12–8 in April, and were tied for first place with the New York Mets and a half-game ahead of the Philadelphia Phillies.

 On May 27 against the Cincinnati Reds in Wrigley Field, third baseman Ron Cey hit what was originally ruled a home run down the left field line.
 Believing the ball had gone foul, Mario Soto and Reds manager Vern Rapp disputed the call, and during the argument, Soto shoved third base umpire Steve Rippley, who had made the call.
 After conferring, the umpires changed their decision and ruled it a foul ball, drawing a protest from the Cubs.
 However, for shoving Rippley, Soto was ejected, prompting him to charge the field and attack Cubs coach Don Zimmer, which triggered a ten-minute brawl.
 Four days later, National League president Chub Feeney suspended Mario Soto for five games.
 This game is also notable because Soto's opponent that day was Dennis Eckersley, who would go on to become a record-setting closer years later.
-Eckersley, who was making his Cubs debut after being acquired in a trade with the Boston Red Sox (the Cubs traded Bill Buckner and got Eckersley and then-minor league middle infielder Mike Brumley), would take the loss that day.
+Eckersley, who was making his Cubs debut, would take the loss that day.

-The National League East race stayed tight through the first half of the season, with the Cubs and Phillies tied at 42–34 on June 30, with the Mets trailing by just one and a half games.
-The second half of the season was different, with the Cubs posting a 54–31 record, with the Mets trailing, and the Phillies slumping back to a .500 record.
+The National League East race stayed tight through the first half of the season, with the Cubs and Phillies tied at 42–34 on June 30, and the Mets trailing by just one and a half games.
+The second half of the season was different, with the Cubs posting a 54–31 record, the Mets trailing, and the Phillies slumping back to a .500 record.